GraphStory/neo4j-ios/README.md

 Because this framework is open source it is best for most situations to post on Stack Overflow and tag it **[Theo](http://stackoverflow.com/questions/tagged/theo)**.
 If you do find a bug please file an issue or issue a PR for any features or fixes.
+You are also most welcome to join the conversation in the #neo4j-swift channel in the [neo4j-users Slack](http://neo4j-users-slack-invite.herokuapp.com)

 ## Installation
 You can install Theo in a number of ways